jagrutivisave/Mindfulness-App/README.md

-Guided meditation sessions for stress relief and relaxation Breathing exercises to manage anxiety and improve focus Sleep meditation to aid better rest and mental clarity
+Guided meditation sessions for stress relief and relaxation Breathing exercises to manage anxiety and improve focus Sleep meditation to aid better rest and mental clarity Self-Relief Games & Activities

+Interactive games designed for relaxation and stress management Cognitive exercises to improve mood and emotional resilience Art therapy and journaling features for self-expression